igorrsilvaaf/igorrsilvaaf/README.md

 - :computer: you can learn more about me at: [Personal Website](https://portfolioigor.netlify.app/)

-- :grey_question: I have knowledge in: Java EE, JavaScript, HTML, CSS, SCSS, GO, SQL
+- :grey_question: I have knowledge in: Python, Git, Github, Postgres, MySql, Exel, Power BI, Projetos ágeis

-- :hourglass: I am transitioning my career into the field of Full-stack development.
+- :hourglass: I'm in career transition to Project Owner.